-7.02 It is understood that any employee has no grievance until he/she has first discussed his/her complaint with the person's unit manager and afforded him/her an opportunity to settle the complaint.
-Failing settlement, any complaint or grievance arising under this Agreement relating to the interpretation, application, administration or alleged violation of this Agreement shall be submitted in writing within ten (10) working days after the circumstances giving rise to the complaint or grievance have occurred and shall be processed and dealt with in accordance with the terms and provisions set forth in this Article.
+7.03 It is understood that any employee has no grievance until they have first discussed their complaint with the person's unit manager and afforded them an opportunity to settle the complaint.
+Failing settlement, any complaint or grievance arising under this Agreement relating to the interpretation, application, administration, or alleged violation of this Agreement shall be submitted in writing within ten (10) working days after the circumstances giving rise to the complaint or grievance have occurred and shall be processed and dealt with in accordance with the terms and provisions set forth in this Article.